scihant/CTShowcase/readme.md

 CTShowcase can be used both from Objective-C and Swift code.

-v1.0 supports the Swift 2.2 syntax.
+v1.0 supports the Swift 2.2 syntax

 v2.0+ requires Swift 3 and Xcode 8

 v2.2+ requires Swift 4 and Xcode 9

 This document shows examples using the latest version of the library.